joshamayo7/joshamayo7/README.md

 - 🚀 Coming from a background in sports research, i've found myself in the world of Data Science.
 - 🔭 I’m passionate about solving real-world problems with data.
 I have worked on Machine Learning and Data Analysis projects in the domains of Sport and Operations.
 - 🌱 I’m currently exploring Natural Language Processing and Computer Vision as I seek to implement projects on these.
-- 💻 Actively competing on Zindi and DrivenData as we work together to solve African problems using Data Science.
+- 💻 Actively competing on Zindi and DrivenData as we work together to solve problems using Data Science.
 - 📫 How to reach me: https://www.linkedin.com/in/joshua-amayo-82752514a/
+- Click on the 'Zindi' folder to see some of my work!